 D.VI

-Fokker D.VI
+The Fokker D.VI

-At the end of 1917, the “Fokker Flugzeugwerke” built two small biplane prototypes designated V.13.
+In late 1917 the “Fokker Flugzeugwerke” built two small biplane prototypes designated V.13.

-The D.VI was equipped with the standard armament; two 7.92 mm LMG 08/15 Spandau machine guns.
+The D.VI was equipped with the standard armament: two 7.92 mm LMG 08/15 Spandau machine guns.

 Click on the photo to enlarge the photo